Keyboard shortcuts

 • Time travel — reconstruct state at any point in history

-• Decoupled read models — optimize queries independently of writes
+• Decoupled read models — optimise queries independently of writes

-• Complex domain logic — model behavior as a sequence of facts
+• Complex domain logic — model behaviour as a sequence of facts

 It adds complexity, so consider simpler approaches for CRUD-heavy applications with minimal business logic.